 I take a skeptical approach to evaluating conventional and unconventional sports wisdom alike.
 I attempt to take nothing on faith, including my own findings.
-In the course of my analysis, I will use data, statistical inference, simulations, modeling, market-watching, and whatever other tools I possibly can, while trying to recognize the limitations of each.
-Above all, I believe in a veridical approach to sports analysis: one that is not partisan to any particular method or model, but to finding the best possible answers that take us as close as possible to the truth.
+In the course of my analysis, I will use data, statistical inference, simulations, modeling, market-watching, and whatever other tools I can, while trying to recognize the limitations of each.
+I’m driven by the belief that building new and useful knowledge requires vigorous auditing of the things we think we know already.
+But above all, I believe in a veridical approach to sports analysis: one that is not partisan to any particular method or model, but to finding the best possible answers that take us as close as possible to the truth.

-“So, I now read the Skeptical Sports blog, which is very remarkable in that I think it, unlike almost all other quantitatively sophisticated analysis, has an interesting pluralistic approach.* To fully unpack what I mean by that would take a while, but let’s just say that I find that blog unique and worthwhile. . . .
+“So, I now read the Skeptical Sports blog, which is very remarkable in that I think it, unlike almost all other quantitatively sophisticated analysis, has an interesting pluralistic approach.* . . .

-*Before I edited this post, that sentence read: ‘…takes seriously the Aristotelian dictum that different inquiries require different methods, starting-points, and success-criteria.’” -Nate. (on 2+2) [full disclosure: Nate is a friend, so he is slightly biased, but he also doesn't say things like this lightly]
+*Before I edited this post, that sentence read: ‘…takes seriously the Aristotelian dictum that different inquiries require different methods, starting-points, and success-criteria.’” -Nate (on 2+2), friend of mine, Philosophy ABD, nerd

 “Neat site, and not just because Dennis Rodman and I are the two most frequent tagged subjects.” -Brian Burke of Advanced NFL Stats (on Twitter)

 “Your Rodman series is the first inductee to my sports analytics Hall of Fame” -David Epstein, Sports Illustrated (on Twitter)

 Wall Street Journal’s The Daily Fix: Dennis Rodman, Winner